RiverBench/RiverBench/.github/ISSUE_TEMPLATE/dataset-proposal.md

 ---
-name: Dataset proposal
+name: Benchmark dataset proposal
-about: Form for proposing new datasets to be included in RiverBench.
+about: Form for proposing new benchmark datasets to be included in RiverBench.
 title: 'Dataset proposal: [IDENTIFIER HERE]'
 labels: new dataset
 assignees: Ostrzyciel